What is voice search?

 - What do I need for a BBQ?

 - When did Sesame Street air for the first time?

 - Where can I get the cheapest pizza in the Bronx?

 - Why do birds suddenly appear?

 - How did Google start?

-You see that these natural language, conversational searches encompass more words than our typed searches.
+You see that in these natural languages, conversational searches encompass more words than our typed searches.
 These are no keywords, but rather key phrases.
-If you want to rank for these kinds of phrases, you have to have an answer for these questions.
+If you want to rank for these kinds of phrases, you have to have an answer to these questions.
 Long-tail keywords play an important part in this.
 More on that in a minute.

 The technology is getting smarter

 In the early days, searching with your voice was clunky and error-prone.
 Many people just gave up in frustration.
 However, nowadays, voice-operated technology is getting smart, and fast.
 Think about it; you can now adjust the spelling of a search query if a result came up with the wrong keyword [night vs. knight].
 Searches now take into account what was asked before, so you can ask additional questions to narrow down the results.
 So, you can ask a voice assistant to find all films by Kevin Spacey.
 After that, you can bring that down to just the ones he won an Oscar for.
 Or ones that co-star Morgan Freeman.

 Context plays a big part in the recent developments of voice assistants.
 More and more, these assistants look at the world around you to give you relevant results or actions to take.
 If you’re at home, you might get different options than when you’re commuting to work.
 Or if you have a particular app running, an assistant might use that information to make an educated guess about what you are doing or what you might want to do.
 This is only the beginning; we will see a lot more developments on this front.